Mali president says wreckage of Air Algerie flight spotted in north

 It is a stronghold of Tuareg separatist rebels, who rose up against the government in early 2012, triggering an Islamist revolt that briefly seized control of northern Mali.

 Security sources said the French military was leading the search in the difficult terrain.
-The Malian government, which is holding talks with the separatists in neighboring Algeria, has only a weak presence in the region and relies on French and U.N. peacekeepers for aircraft and logistical support.
+The Malian government, which is holding talks with the separatists in neighboring , has only a weak presence in the region and relies on French and U.N. peacekeepers for aircraft and logistical support.

 Whatever the cause, another plane crash is likely to add to nerves over flying after a Malaysia Airlines plane was downed over Ukraine last week, a TransAsia Airways crashed off Taiwan during a thunderstorm on Wednesday and airlines temporarily canceled flights into Tel Aviv due to the conflict in Gaza.